 Smooth.
 Creamy.
 Cheesy.
 Comforting.
 That’s macaroni and cheese to a tee.
 And that’s exactly what you’ll find at Mac Shack, a new fast casual restaurant dedicated to one of America’s favorite comfort foods.

-The restaurant, which opens softly today at 1701 N. Humboldt Ave. on the ground floor of the Keystone Apartments, has seen its share of stops and starts from contractors who didn’t follow through to delays exacerbated by the COVID-19 pandemic.
+The restaurant, which opens softly today at 1701 N. Humboldt Ave. on the ground floor of the Keystone Apartments, has seen its share of stops and starts since announcing its arrival in 2019.
+First, there were contractors who didn’t follow through, and then delays exacerbated by the COVID-19 pandemic.

 “We made a hard stop during the pandemic,” says Owner Ashraf (Ash) Mustafa.
 “We couldn’t get the equipment delivered.
 Companies had paused service.
 Everyone was scared to work.
 It was a mess.”